Shynixn/MCCoroutine/README.md

 server.pluginManager.registerSuspendingEvents(PlayerConnectListener(), plugin)
 ```

-* If you send a custom event to a suspending listener, it may complete in the future and it becomes
+* If you send a custom event to a suspending listener, it may complete in the future, and it becomes
 impossible to check for the result.
 However, the extension function below allows to get a collection of awaitable
-  jobs after fireing a single event.
+  jobs after firing a single event.

 ```kotlin
 Plugin plugin